alicewilson17/events-platform/README.md

 The frontend should now be running on http://localhost:5173.

 ## Future Improvements
-- Create an endpoint to allow admins to edit their created events.
-- Create an endpoint to allow admins to delete their created events.
 - Integrate Stripe for secure payment when signing up to paid events.
 - Allow users to filter the list of events by categories such as location, free vs paid, etc.